 - Sound submissions must be in MP3 format

-- THIS IS A BLIND REVIEW.
+THIS IS AN ANONYMOUS REVIEW.
 Absolutely none of the submitted materials may include the artist's name—the artist's name may not appear in the file name or body of images, statement, CV, or any other submitted files.
-If a submitted file contains or is titled with the artist's name, the submission will be disqualified and the artist will not be permitted to apply until the next Biennial cycle.
+If a submitted file contains or is titled with the artist's name, the submission will be disqualified and the artist will not be permitted to apply until the next Currents cycle.

 - You must fill in all fields and upload at least 3 images in order for your application to be complete.